servinagrero/nimphel/docs/exporters.md

 ## Custom Exporter

-As of today only the following exporters are implemented: ``SpectreExporter``.
+As of today only the following exporters are implemented: [`SpectreExporter`][nimphel.exporters.SpectreExporter].

 A custom exporter can be created by implementing the following interface.